LevelUpMarketers/trying-to-adult-rva-2025/docs/HomepageShortcode.md

 ## Notes

 - The members and events counters animate from 0 to **5,382** members and **1,032** events.
-- "Our Next Event" links to the event and shows its image, name, date, time and address with icons.
+- "Our Next Event" links to the event, shows its image, name, date, time, address and a real-time countdown with icons.
 - Event grids use landscape cards arranged in two columns by two rows.
 - The intro image area cycles through several community photos.
 - The partner section mirrors the ad component used on event pages, including icons and contact details.